 The nationwide average is $15 per hour, but learn what goes into a nanny's pay rate and how you can find accurate salaries in your area

 Once you've made the decision to hire a nanny to care for your kids, the next step is figuring out how much you should pay them.
-If you've never hired a nanny before, this can feel a little overwhelming, but there are several resources you can take advantage of to come up with a realistic nanny pay rate to offer.
+If you've never hired a nanny before, this can feel a little overwhelming.
+However, we'll cover several topics that should help you come up with a realistic pay rate for your nanny.

 To get a baseline for how much a nanny earns in your city, Care.com is a great resource to turn to.
 Based on the millions of job posts on the site, here are the 2020 average hourly nanny pay rates in several major cities.

 |City||Average Pay Rate||City||Average Pay Rate|

 If you don't see your city on this list, you can use Care.com's calculator to see the estimated rate in your city.
 Keep in mind, these hourly nanny pay rates assume a nanny caring for one child and working full-time.
 If your care needs are different, you should decrease or increase this rate.